braveg1rl/promised-builtins/README.md

 # promised-builtins

 Promises that somewhat act like the instances of the builtins that are promised.
 An instance of `PromisedString` acts somewhat like an instance of `String`.
-An instance of `PromisedArray` acts somewhat like an instance of Array.
+An instance of `PromisedArray` acts somewhat like an instance of `Array`.

 All in all, this should be considered a code experiment.